Back to Blog

 The Range Is Wider Than You Think

-Here is a breakdown of what the market actually charges and what you get at each level.
+Here's a breakdown of what the market actually charges and what you get at each level.

-• Core, theme, and plugin updates
+• Automated core, theme, and plugin updates

 • Automated daily or weekly backups